Sr Cecilia D'Mello

 I was educated in Santa Therezinha’s Convent High School in India- Goa.
 As a teenager, I traveled to Bombay from Goa, to visit my elder sister’s family, my uncle and cousins.
 While in Bombay, I had an opportunity to visit St. Catherine’s Home and Orphanage in Andheri with my uncle.
 There were 800 children, youth and adults living there.
 My uncle was a good friend of Mother Anna Huberta, a Daughter of the Cross of Liège from Germany, one of the many missionaries to India.
 It is amazing, the way the Lord touches our hearts and directs our paths.
 While visiting each cottage and looking into in the eyes of the young people and adults, I was overwhelmed.
 Many of them had run away from home, some were brought in by the police while wandering and begging on the streets, and others had been born in the home to young unwed mothers who came in for shelter and help.
 I was overwhelmed, at what I saw.

 My life in New York was hectic and at times tough but my strong faith and trust in God helped me to move forward, to see things differently and to work on it.
 I was determined to educate myself and move up in life working and studying in the medical field and I was successful.
 In 2005 I graduated as a Certified Clinical Medical Assistant (CCMA) Certified EKG Technician (CET) Certified Phlebotomy Technician (CPT) and received a Psychology / Social Diploma.
 I worked at St. Francis Hospital in the Medical Critical Unit for a couple of years.
 By then the situation with my family looked good and so I wrote several letters as well as phone calls to Mother General and her Council of my greatest desire to return to the Congregation.
-The Provincial of the English Province Sr. Veronica Hagen and the Superior of the sisters in Tracy, California, Sr. Maureen O’Brien both flew in to New York for a week, to see and meet with me and talk about my becoming a member of the English Province and working in California.
+The Provincial of the English Province at that time, Sr. Veronica Hagen, and the Superior of the sisters in Tracy, California at that time, Sr. Maureen O’Brien, both flew in to New York for a week, to meet with me and talk about my becoming a member of the English Province and working in California.

-I moved to Tracy in April 2009 and made my vows on April 11, 2010.
+I moved to Tracy, California in April 2009 and made my vows on April 11, 2010.
 What a great day for me and for all those who supported me with their prayers and friendship.
 I made my vows as a Daughter of the Cross in the presence of Msgr.
-Ivo D. Rocha, pastor of St. Bernard’s, as the main celebrant, Sr. Veronica Hagen, Provincial, Sr. Maureen O’Brien Superior, the sisters from Tracy and Stockton, the associates of the Daughters of the Cross, deacons, and our faithful parishioners, all joining in the Eucharistic Celebration followed by delicious luncheon.
+Ivo D. Rocha, pastor of St. Bernard’s, as the main celebrant, Sr. Veronica Hagen, then Provincial, Sr. Maureen O’Brien, then Superior, the sisters from Tracy and Stockton, the associates of the Daughters of the Cross, deacons, and our faithful parishioners, all joining in the Eucharistic Celebration followed by delicious luncheon.

 My Parish Ministry

 St. Bernard’s is a very large parish, which seems to grow day by day.
 Each year there are about 100 funerals.
-However there is one other area in which I work.
+However there was one other area in which I worked.
 Monthly 30 to 40 new parishioners register with the parish receiving information about the parish and its many activities.
-I make sure each new family receives a phone call within a few weeks of registering, letting them know that they are welcome to our parish community and answering any questions they might have.
-There are two parishioners one for English-speaking and the other for Spanish-speaking who helps me out with this work.
+I made sure each new family receives a phone call within a few weeks of registering, letting them know that they are welcome to the parish community and answering any questions they might have.
+There are two parishioners one for English-speaking and the other for Spanish-speaking who helped me out with this work.